-Inaku listed Local Government Areas in the state affected by flooding as Obudu, Yala, Ogoja, Boki, Etung, Ikom, Obubra, Abi, Biase, Akamkpa, Odukpani and Calabar South.
+Inaku listed local government areas affected by flooding as Obudu, Yala, Ogoja, Boki, Etung, Ikom, Obubra, Abi, Biase, Akamkpa, Odukpani and Calabar South.

-According to him, no fewer than 21 communities in 12 Local Government Areas in the state have been flooded with thousands of residents displaced.
+According to him, about 21 communities in 12 councils have been flooded with thousands of residents displaced.